ryanw-mobile/GMap2ICal/README.md

 files, I can then process them using this Kotlin utility, and generate iCal (.ICS) files which I can then import to my calendars.

-By doing so, I can keep a full record of the places I have actually been, and also the rough mileages I have spent on the road.
+By doing so, I can keep a full record for the places I have actually been, and also the rough mileages I have spent on the road.

 ## Skills covered: